-On January 11, 2023, the Company closed a best-efforts public offering pursuant to a Securities Purchase Agreement entered into with a certain institutional investor for the purchase of (i) 321,207 shares of the Company's common stock, par value \$0.01 per share, (ii) pre-funded warrants to purchase up to an aggregate of 2,586,207 shares of common stock, (iii) Series A-1 common warrants to purchase an aggregate of 2,586,207 shares of common stock, and (iv) Series A-2 common warrants to purchase an aggregate of 2,586,207 shares of common stock.
+On January 11, 2023, the Company closed a best-efforts public offering pursuant to a securities purchase agreement entered into with a certain institutional investor for the purchase of (i) 321,207 shares of the Company's common stock, par value \$0.01 per share, (ii) pre-funded warrants to purchase up to an aggregate of 2,265,000 shares of common stock, (iii) Series A-1 common warrants to purchase an aggregate of 2,586,207 shares of common stock.
 Each share of common stock and accompanying Series A-1 Warrant and Series A-2 Warrant (collectively, the "Common Warrants") was sold at a price of \$2.90 per share and accompanying Common Warrants, and each Pre-funded Warrant and accompanying Series A-1 Warrant and Series A-2 Warrant was sold at an offering price of \$2.89 per share underlying such Pre-funded Warrants and accompanying Common Warrants, for aggregate gross proceeds of approximately \$7.5 million before deducting the placement agent's fees and the offering expenses, and net proceeds of approximately \$6.9 million.
 The Common Warrants have an exercise price of \$2.65 per share.
 The Series A-1 Warrants were immediately exercisable upon issuance, and will expire five years following the issuance date.
-The Series A-2 Warrants were immediately exercisable upon issuance, and will expire eighteen months following the issuance date.
-Subject to certain ownership limitations described in the Pre-funded Warrants, the Pre-funded Warrants were immediately exercisable and could be exercised at a nominal consideration of \$0.01 per share of common stock any time until all the Pre-funded Warrants are exercised in full.
+The Series A-2 Warrants were immediately exercisable upon issuance, and will expire five years following the issuance date.
+The Series A-2 Warrants were immediately exercisable and could be exercised at a nominal consideration of \$0.01 per share of common stock any time until all the Pre-funded Warrants are exercised in full.
 All Pre-funded Warrants were exercised by February 15, 2023.
 In connection with the Company's best-efforts public offering consummated in May 2023, the Company amended the exercise price of the Common Warrants to \$0.7785 per share.